odhran-kainos/blog/posts/1 - Code Reviewing My Earliest Remaining Program.md

 Programmers usually view old, legacy code with a mix of fear and respect.
 As a professional software engineer, you often have to deal with systems written long before you turned up.
 You have to dive into them, understand them, review them, and improve them.
-You often wonder
+You often wonder...

 > Why did they do this